Colonel Eaves takes 131st reins at Wing Change of Command

 |0

-This work, Colonel Eaves takes 131st reins at Wing Change of Command [Image 1 of 3], by A1C Halley Burgess, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Colonel Eaves takes 131st reins at Wing Change of Command [Image 1 of 3], by SSgt Brittany Cannon, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 Colonel Eaves takes 131st reins at Wing Change of Command